sofacoustics/SOFAlizer-for-Unity/README.md

 # SOFA-Spatializer-for-Unity
 SOFA Native Spatialzer Plugin for Unity

+Install:
 Download libmysofa from https://github.com/hoene/libmysofa (Clone and Rebuild) Compile SOFAlizer DLL (NativeCode\VisualStudio\AudioPluginSOFA.sln --> Rebuild) Start the scene in Unity (Assets\SampleScene.unity --> Run)

+HRTFs:
+The plugin uses the file "hrtfs.sofa" in the root directory of this project.
+This file will be loaded on Unity start.
+To change to another HRTF, close Unity, overwrite the existing file hrtfs.sofa and reload Unity.
+Enjoy!